André Balazs: Career

-In 1980, Balazs was hired by David Garth Associates to serve as press secretary to Bess Myerson, a Democratic candidate for U.S. Senate from New York.
+In 1980, Balazs was hired by David Garth Associates as press secretary to Bess Myerson, a Democratic candidate for U.S. Senate from New York.

 In 1988, Balazs co-founded the biotechnology company Biomatrix with his father.
 The company developed six hyaluronan products before being sold in 2000 to Genzyme for an estimated $738 million.

 Between 1988 and 1989, Balazs invested in projects including the Manhattan nightclub M.K. and the Los Angeles supper club b.c.
 In 1989, he purchased The Mercer Hotel property in SoHo, a 100-year-old manufacturing loft.
 In 1990, he purchased and restored the Chateau Marmont, built in 1929 on Sunset Boulevard, for just over $12 million.
 In 1997, he acquired and updated the Sunset Beach Hotel and Restaurant on Shelter Island.
 The following year, Balazs reopened the redeveloped Mercer Hotel and launched Mercer Kitchen.

 In 1998, Balazs opened the first of five Standard hotels in West Hollywood.
 Additional locations followed in Downtown Los Angeles, Miami, and two in New York City.
 Balazs sold his interest in the real estate and management company in 2017.

 Balazs emphasized culinary programs across his properties.
 Restaurants include the Standard Grill in New York; the Lido Restaurant and Bayside Grill at The Standard Spa, Miami and Sunset Beach; Bar Marmont and the terrace restaurant at Chateau Marmont, with Carolynn Spence; and the Standard Biergartens in New York and Downtown LA, with chef Kurt Gutenbrunner.

 In 2007, Balazs began a rosé wine collaboration with Wölffer Estate Vineyard on Long Island.

 In 2011, he launched a seaplane service to the Hamptons from Manhattan.

 In 2012, he established The Farm at Locusts-on-Hudson, located on the former Astor family estate in Hyde Park, New York, to grow organic produce for his restaurants.

 Balazs owns the Chiltern Firehouse, a hotel in a former fire station in London.
 He partnered with Studio KO on the design and remains actively involved in creative direction.

 He has also developed residential projects, including 15 William, a condominium in New York City's Financial District.

 In June 2021, Balazs sold his 4,200-square-foot, four-bedroom loft in SoHo's New Museum Building at 158 Mercer Street for $10.35 million.
 He had purchased the unit in 2003 for $5.75 million.

 In 2023, Balazs partnered with experiential hospitality group Habitas to open its first U.S. location in Rhinebeck, New York.
 Purchased prior to the COVID-19 pandemic, the 30-room hotel features a restaurant and bar, swimmable pond, hiking and biking trails, and saunas.
 Room rates start at approximately $450 per night.